Alaska Airlines and Sun Country Move to Terminal C on March 4

-Logan now serves 42 overseas markets with nonstop service, up from 26 international destinations a decade ago.
-The airport serves as a gateway to new markets around the world through direct flights to Mexico City, Tel Aviv, Hong Kong, Beijing, Dubai, Istanbul and Panama City.
+Logan now serves 44 international destinations with nonstop service.
+The airport serves as a gateway to new markets around the world through direct flights to Shanghai, Port-au-Prince, Mexico City, Tel Aviv, Hong Kong and more.

 List of All International Non-Stop Destinations